asagilmore/bk1/README.md

 ### <p style="font-size:30px">Design</p>
 </div>
 There are some key design ideas that come from how I specifically use my computer that guided this build.
-While I totally understand the appeal of a more traditionall ergonomic keyboard like the Kinesis for someone who writes code all day, as a data science and machine learning researcher, and a Student, I frequently switch between input tools during my workflow.
+While I totally understand the appeal of a more traditional ergonomic keyboard like the Kinesis for someone who writes code all day, as a data science and machine learning researcher, and a Student, I frequently switch between input tools during my workflow.